-2. US 301 Corridor Waldorf Improvements (Upgrade or Bypass)
+2. US 301 Corridor Waldorf Improvements

 As previously stated in this letter, the US 301 Corridor Improvements in Waldorf remain a top priority for Charles County.
-As congestion in the region continues to rise, the MD 5 (Branch Avenue) and US 301 corridors continue to carry the largest volume of vehicles in Southern Maryland.
+As congestion in the region continues to increase, the MD 5 (Branch Avenue) and US 301 corridors continue to carry the largest volume of vehicles in Southern Maryland.
 While our primary project is high capacity transit, it is understood that transit services do not serve all destinations.
 This corridor is also experiencing substantial increases in truck traffic as an alternate route to Interstate 95, further contributing to the congestion.
 Therefore, Charles County continues to seek the needed corridor improvements along US 301 in Waldorf and White Plains.
+The County Commissioners are eager to accelerate the implementation of the breakout projects (listed below as Item 3) to design full interchanges at MD 5 (Mattawoman-Beantown Road) as well as MD 228 Berry Road, as recently funded in the FY14 CTP.